-• It is quite common to stack multiple layers of cells.
+It is quite common to stack multiple layers of cells.
 This means it can have additional hidden layers, where each hidden layer is a sequence, and treats the previous hidden layer as an input sequence

-2. Fighting the Unstable Gradients Problem
+4. Fighting the Unstable Gradients Problem

 - Nonsaturating activation functions (e.g., ReLU) may not help here; in fact, they may actually lead the RNN to be even more unstable during training - If SGD updates the weights in a way that increases the outputs slightly at the first time step.

-Because the same weights are used at every time step, the outputs at the second time step may also be increased, and so on until the outputs explode.
-This is the same for gradient, try to monitor using Tensorboard and apply gradient clipping - We will usually use hyperbolic tangent instead of ReLU - Batch Normalization cannot be used as efficiently with RNNs as with deep feedforward nets.
-In practice, this does not yield good results - Another form of normalization often works better with RNNs: Layer Normalization.
+Because the same weights are used at every time step, the outputs at the second time step may also be increased, and so on, until the outputs explode.
+This is the same for the gradient.
+Try to monitor using Tensorboard and apply gradient clipping - We will usually use a lower learning rate or use hyperbolic tangent instead of ReLU - ▶ Batch Normalization does not yield good results with RNNs empirically - Another form of normalization often works better with RNNs: Layer Normalization.
 This idea was introduced in a 2016 paper: it is very similar to Batch Normalization, but instead of normalizing across the batch dimension, it normalizes across the features dimension